 A Passionate Hobby.

-29 year old Janice, who has been working as a London escort in PalaceVIP for 6 years, first started using IPods when they first came onto the market and has been using them ever since.
+29 year old Janice, who has been working with elite London escorts agency PalaceVIP for 6 years, first started using IPods when they first came onto the market and has been using them ever since.
 She began to accumulate them as new models came out and before long it became an obsession.
 “At first it was just one or two as I didn’t get rid of the old ones as I bought newer versions, and it just took off from there”, said Janice.
 “After I acquired a few I then started looking for rarer models to add to my collection and it began to grow from there”, she said.
 “I found some limited edition models that are very rare indeed, I think I have one of only 5 in existence of a particular model”, she finished.

 While collecting so many IPods, Janice has also found ways to repair them and has even made quite a bit of money along the way.
 “It’s often easier than you would think to repair an IPod” she said.
 “I have rescued many that were about to be thrown away and been able to fix them with ease”.
 “Many I have sold on at a profit, a few I have kept in my collection” She concluded.

 Janice isn’t putting her new found skills to use only for her benefit as she has also helped out some friends by repairing their IPods and some other electronic equipment.
 “Much of it is the same”, said Janice.
 “Electronics tend to have some similarities so if you know how to fix one thing, there’s a good chance you can fix something else”, she said.
 “Taking something to a shop for repairs can become very expensive but I do so for friends at a fraction of the price”, she added.